 #4 Green Ghost - No Titles Listed

-#15 Flaming Footprints - Lists to #16 (No "summary" on the copyright page)
+#15 Flaming Footprints - Lists to #16 on the back cover and no "summary" on the copyright page.

 #19 Phantom Lake - Lists to #20 on back cover and lists only #'s 17 - 20 on the inside.